 Conclusion

-In line with the above-discussed points, you can make a comprehensive comparison between the above-mentioned three policies.
+In line with the above-discussed points, you can make a comprehensive comparison between types of life insurance & marine insurance policies.
 Go through various brand offers and select the one which is most suitable for your requirements.
 Make sure to have a detailed personal assessment with an insurance adviser before proceeding further.

 Which policy should I purchase?